 Black Diamond Beta Light

-If you don't need bug netting, the Black Diamond Beta Light is a versatile shelter that comes at a bill-saving price.
+If you don't need bug netting, the Black Diamond Beta Light is a versatile shelter that won't completely unload your wallet.
 It's a classic "do everything well" pyramid shelter, scoring high in each metric assessed.
-It has plenty of room for two people, packs, plus a dog, and it's tall enough to sit up in comfortably.
-We love its adaptability; you can pitch it off the ground a bit for better airflow, or lower it to close off the gaps when it's windy or storming.
-It's a common option for glacier camping or backcountry ski trips, as you can dig underneath it to make a kitchen.
+It has plenty of room for two people, gear, and a dog!
+It's also tall enough to sit up in comfortably.
+We love its adaptability; easily pitching off the ground for added airflow, or right to the group when wind and rain is a problem.
+For winter camping, it has added versatility.
+You can easily dig underneath it to make a kitchen.
 Best of all, it packs down into a stuff sack far smaller than any other in this review, even the tarps.
-This aspect is especially appreciated by those of us who only backpack with a 40-liter pack.
+This aspect is especially appreciated by those of us who use a smaller backpack.

 While it doesn't have built-in bug protection, Black Diamond sells a bug netting insert for those that want to extend its usage during the buggiest months.
 However, the bug netting is heavy (1-lbs, 13-oz) and expensive, which ends up negating some of the cost savings of this mid.
 The two interior trekking poles provide a stable design, especially in the wind, but they set up in the middle of the tent, rather than on the edges like most other trekking pole tents, a possible issue if you plan to snuggle up with your partner.
-If you are planning an adventure where the lack of bug netting will not be a problem, then we recommend the Beta Light as the best value ultralight option!
+If you like the pyramid style tents, this versatile option is our highest recommendation.